ZenSoftware/zen/README.md

 ## 🏯 Project Founders Notes

 If I could be so humble as to mention a few things about myself.
 I have built 2 enterprise grade web portals utilizing Nest, Prisma, and Angular.
 This project is an attempt to package the sum total of all those lessons learned, and making it publicly available to the community.

-What is really nice about Nest and Angular is that their programming idioms carry over between the two, allowing for front-end devs to contribute to the back-end.
-Though, there are complexities in creating a GraphQL endpoint that exposes the varoius CRUD operations over the data model to the client.
-If that piece of the problem could be solved, it would allow for anyone to be a full stack developer.
-A combination between Nest + Prisma + Angular has provided for new capabilities the industry has not really seen before.
+What is really nice about Nest and Angular is that their programming idioms carry over seamlessly between the two, allowing for front-end devs to contribute to the back-end.
+Though, there are complexities in creating the GraphQL endpoint that exposes the various CRUD operations in the Prisma data model for the back-end.
+If that piece of the problem could entirely be code generated, it would allow for virtually anyone to be a full stack developer.
+A combination between Nest + Prisma + Angular has provided for new capabilities that the industry has not really seen before.
 This project code generates all the boilerplate required in bridging these 3 technologies together.

 There is a tremendous amount of value to be gained by treating the `prisma.schema` file as the single source of truth, and then code generating everything else from that.
 It guarantees consistency between the front-end and back-end.
 It also centralizes the CRUD operations over all the projects Prisma models via a single import endpoint.
 This project also provides solutions for the hardest parts of authentication, and managing a user base as well.

 I have strictly kept to the Angular and Nest best practices that are being utilized within the ecosystem.
 Also all the services being generated should be fairly self explanatory, but better documentation will come with time. 🍜

 New contributors are welcome!